dcSpark/fracada-il-primo/testnet_demo/README.md

 ## How it works

 - When you first run the script it will detect that you have not yet generated the compiled **Fracada** plutus script.
-The script will then parameterize it for you and compile it.
+The script will then parameterize and compile it for you.
 - It will then generate a new wallet for you.
 This wallet will be used to send transactions to the **Fracada** smart contract.
 The wallet must contain atleast `50 ADA` or `50,000,000 lovelace` so you will have to **top up** the wallet with some ADA to continue.

 ```bash